carlosdaq99/CAD-Scripts/.github/instructions/Lisp.instructions.md

 2. **Reference Professional Grade Lee Mac Code:**
    - Before writing new code, read `AutoLISP_LeeMac_Bible` for best practices and advanced techniques.
-   - Use `LeeMac_Complete_File_Categorization` to identify Lee Mac programs that most closely match the script being created or modified.
+   - Use `LeeMac_Enhanced_Categorization` and 'leemac_catalog.json'to identify Lee Mac programs that most closely match the script being created or modified.
    - All Lee Mac programs are located in the `LeeMac_lsp_programs` directory.
 Review relevant files for proven solutions and implementation patterns.

 3. **General Approach:**